vladlpavlov/Pythagoras/README.md

 in diverse distributed environments of any scale;
 * ubiquitous caching for intermediate program states, with intelligent data and code change tracking;
-* simple and budget-friendly orchestration backend.
+* extremely simple and budget-friendly orchestration backend.

 ## Usage